 Need I go on, reader?
 Eyes filled right there, but with a masterful control—I'm a manly man dammit—they didn't spill until we were out of the museum into the hot night walking back to the theatre.
 Still, I was fine, recovering nicely... then Larry had to say, "Did you see the expression on that little kid talking to Frank?"

 My tears gushed like rococo fountains.
 Me and anyone else with a lick of sense, a shred of intelligence, or some small brace of consciousness, eh?
 No apologies here.
-Remembering what said earlier about necks and fields stations, dare to mock me, eh?
+Remembering what was said earlier about necks and field stations, dare to mock me, eh?

 "Son, when a man knows deep down in his heart, when he really knows, he doesn't have to argue about it, he doesn't have to prove anything.
 Just knowing is enough." -- Ben Cartright